尽管双面太阳能电池技术对于光伏并不是新生事物,但最近的进步使该技术在商业上比光伏电厂更具可行性。

 KL: It’s complicated.
 Yes, you’ll see higher bifacial gains in the Northeast compared to the Southwest, but the actual additional energy production in kWh due to bifacial will still be higher in the Southwest.

-Q: Is the recommended PVsyst ‘height above ground’ fit based on the aspect ratio and measured bifacial gain?
+Q: Is the recommended PVsyst ‘height above ground’ a fit based on the aspect ratio and measured bifacial gain?
 Would that hold true for all locations?

 KL: The study was carried out for a West Texas location.
 I think you’ll find similar results on other locations, too, but the sensitivity might be different.